drj11/flosscoffee/notes00.md

 # Notes leading up to exercise1

-Handle any questions, comments from exercise0
+Handle any questions, comments from exercise0.
+Does CoffeePlay always respond with what you input?
+What does it respond with?

 How to call a function: